Trece Martires: Cityhood

 The city was established on May 24, 1954, under Republic Act No. 981 ("The Charter of Trece Martires City") as approved by President Ramon Magsaysay.
 The Republic Act also transferred the provincial seat of government from Cavite City to Trece Martires.
 The original bill, House Bill 1795, was authored by Congressman Jose T. Cajulis (1954–1957) and Senator Justiniano S. Montano (1949–1956).

 Under the city charter, the Governor of Cavite is ex-officio mayor of Trece Martires; then-Governor Dominador Mangubat was installed as the city's first chief executive.
-On January 2, 1956, the provincial capitol was formally inaugurated, the same day the newly elected Governor, Delfin N. Montano (the son of former Senator Justiniano Montano) was sworn into office.
+On January 2, 1956, the provincial capital was formally inaugurated, the same day when Delfin N. Montano (the son of former Senator Justiniano Montano) was sworn into office as the new governor.
 He served in both offices from 1956 to 1971.

-Expansion

-On June 22, 1957, the original act was amended by Republic Act 1912 increasing its territory to 3917 ha, more or less.
+On June 22, 1957, the original act was amended by Republic Act No. 1912 increasing its territory to 3917 ha, more or less.
 Consequently, the municipalities of Indang and General Trias had to yield parts of their respective areas to this territorial expansion.

-Loss of provincial capital status
+The provincial-local power company was established in 1957, as the Cavite Electricity Distribution Authority.
+The company would later also manage communications infrastructure.

+The city high school was established in 1966, becoming nationalized later in 1983.

+1970s to 1990s

-On June 11, 1977, President Ferdinand Marcos signed Presidential Decree No. 1163, relocating the capital and seat of government of Cavite from Trece Martires to the municipality of Imus.
-Governor Juanito Remulla requested Marcos in September 1979 to transfer the capital back to the city, but his request was not approved.
-As of 2011, the provincial capital is the city of Imus, but most of the provincial offices are in Trece Martires, making Trece Martires the de facto capital of the province and Imus the de jure capital.
+On June 11, 1977, President Ferdinand Marcos signed Presidential Decree No. 1163, relocating the capital and seat of government of Cavite from Trece Martires to the municipality of Imus, a fact that remains true up to now.
+Cavite Governor Juanito Remulla requested Marcos in September 1979 to transfer the capital back to the city, but his request was denied.
+However, the city still hosts majority of provincial and national-level agency offices, making it the de facto capital of Cavite.

+Since establishment, the city never elected its own mayor.
+In January 1988, the city attempted to elect its own local officials to run the affairs of the city and ease the burden of the ex-officio city officials.
+However, it was denied by the Supreme Court Resolution dated January 12, 1988.

+In the 1990 Census, the city breached 15,000 residents, almost double the last number from the previous census in 1980.

 On March 31, 1992, President Corazon Aquino signed Republic Act No. 7325, which amended the charter of Trece Martires, allowing the city to vote their own local officials for the first time.

-Contemporary history

-Vice Mayor Alexander Lubigan was assassinated in front of a hospital along the Trece Martires–Indang Road in Trece Martires on July 7, 2018.
-Following this event, the Presidential Anti-Corruption Commission (PACC) initiated a graft probe parallel to the investigation of the vice mayor's slaying.
-Before the assassination, Lubigan was expressively intent to run for Mayor against Mayor Melandres de Sagun's wife, Roniza.
-Melandres was intended to run for Congress to represent the reapportioned 7th district consisting of Amadeo, Indang, Tanza, and Trece Martires.
-Lubigan's wife, Gemma, became mayor one year later.
+Prudencio Panganiban became Trece Martires' first mayor-elect.

+The local water district was created in 1997.

+21st Century

+Sherwood Hills Golf Club started construction in 1997 and was opened to members in 1998.
+It is a major landholder in the city.
+It was ranked 85th in Golf Digest's Top 100 Golf Courses Outside the US in 2007.

+A campus of the Cavite State University was built in Barangay Osorio in 2005.
+After a few years, the city government established its own local college, Trece Martires City College in 2008.